sonawane-sanket/devTinder/homework.md

 - Create a User Schema and User Model
 - Create POST /signup  API to add some data to databse
 - Push some documents using API calls from postman

+- JS Object and JSON (Difference)
+- Add express.json() middleware
+- Make /signup api dynamic to receive data from the end user